-- 1. See General Rules applying to all 4-H exhibitors and general rules applying to 4-H exhibits listed previously in this catalog. - 2.
-All classes are from Portfolio Pathways (Section A) and Sketchbook Crossroads (Section B) 4-H Core Curriculum except for Trends and Heritage Crafts. - 3.
-Cloverbud: Any member aged 5-8 (at COUNTY LEVEL ONLY).
+- 1. See General Rules applying to all 4-H exhibitors and general rules applying to 4-H exhibits listed previously in this catalog. - All classes are from Portfolio Pathways (Section A) and Sketchbook Crossroads (Section B) 4-H Core Curriculum except for Trends and Heritage Arts.
+Additional teaching resources can be found in 4-H Create Art Now (Univ. of Idaho), Exploring Fiber Arts (Illinois Extension) and Seeing Through Graphic Design (Ohio State Univ). - Cloverbud: Any member aged 5-8 (at COUNTY LEVEL ONLY).
 Junior: Any member aged 9-13.

-Senior: Any member aged 14-19.

-- 4. Seniors must submit an artist statement.
-Also, juniors who submit a heritage art item must also fill out an artist statement.
+Senior: Any member aged 14-19. - 4.
+Seniors must submit an artist statement.
+For the 2025 4-H Program Year, Juniors are ONLY required to submit an artist statement for Heritage Arts categories.
 See the attached artist statement worksheet.
-This can be attached to the back of the item. - 7.
-Each Exhibitor may enter only two (2) classes per sections A, B, and C per year.
-This is a maximum of 6 per year. - 8.
-All items must have been made since the last State Fair. - 9.
+This can be attached to the back of the item. - 5.
+Exhibitor is limited to one entry per class. - 6.
+All items must have been made since the last State Fair. - 7.
+Project entry must meet all the requirements for the class; otherwise, entry will be disqualified. - 8.
+Appropriate hangers for the project are hardware permanently attached to the project that can be displayed on metal grid work walls via a metal S hook, binder clip, or zip tie.
+NOTE: mat board and canvas can be displayed utilizing binder clips.
+We will have binder clips available at check-in for you. - 9.
 Some classes have specific size requirements, for all others, the maximum size is 30"x 30" - 10.
 Frames with glass are not permitted. - 11.
-Subject matter must be "family friendly" in context.
+Subject matter must be "family friendly" in context. - 12.
+Small items, which are easily separated or destroyed, may be placed in small plastic bags.